Skip to content Skip to footer

 Writing of Witness

-Working with award-winning writers Elizabeth Rosner and Sandra Lorenzano, the Writing of Witness program is a sister to our investigative journalism program.
+Led by award-winning writers Jennifer Clement and Vicente Alfonso, Writing of Witness is a sister to our investigative journalism program.
 Taken as a whole, our masterclasses in literary non-fiction and journalism embody our core commitment to truth-telling and freedom of expression.

-As part of a growing network of solidarity among writers, Under the Volcano especially encourages risk-taking candidates with intrepid projects to apply.
+As part of a growing network of solidarity among writers, Under the Volcano especially encourages candidates with cutting edge projects to apply.

 Who's Who